Any pedagogy that moves students toward these objectives is a good one.

-There is no one way to do Inquiry-guided learning, and what works for one faculty member may not work for others.
+There is no one way to do inquiry-guided learning.
+What works for one faculty member may not work for others.
 Some of the possible ways are:

-a.
-Strategies listed on the FYI Instructor Help page
+- Strategies listed on the FYI instructor help page

-g.
-Use of the language of critical thinking, such as “standards of critical thinking;” differences among facts, opinions, judgments
+- Use of the language of critical thinking such as “standards of critical thinking;” differences among facts, opinions, judgments